nerium-security/CarbonBlackCloud-Extractor/README.md

 &nbsp;
 ## known issues

-- Due to API limitations the end-count differs of extracted process events (netconn, filemod etc).
-This issue was logged at VMware but until date no solution was provided.
-- Script is not suitable for extracting all Carbon Black Cloud events for each and every system.
+- Script is not suitable for extracting events of 1000's of systems from Carbon Black Cloud.
 If you want to do that forward to an S3 bucket.